idodooodo/Quantitativo--a-mean-reversion-strategy-/README.md

 ## User Instructions
 Here is how to test this backtesting strategy :
 1. Create virtual environment
-2. Install the following modules: yfinance (pip install yfinance) Install the necessary dependencies with:
+2. Install the following modules:
 ```bash
 pip install backtesting
 pip install pandas